karim-walid-wahdan/Scheduling-Algorithm/README.md

 # Scheduling Algorithm

 This repository contains the source code for a scheduling algorithm.
 A scheduling algorithm is used to manage the execution of multiple processes in a system, ensuring that each process gets a chance to execute.
 This algorithm is particularly useful in systems with multiple processes competing for limited system resources.
+This project is a  part of the Operating Systems course at the German International University in Berlin under the supervision of Dr. Hassan Soubra.

 ## Contents